eshwen/phd-thesis/README.md

 ## Continuous integration

 I've written a CI pipeline utilising Travis to compile the document.
 This includes a normal pdf, draft-mode pdf, and a rough word count.
-The configuration file [.travis.yml](./.travis.yml) and scripts/files from [texlive/](./texlive/) are based on <https://github.com/PHPirates/travis-ci-latex-pdf>, with some modifications by myself.
-On every push, the pipeline is run, so I can see whether the documents compile successfully by it passing/failing.
-Upon the creation of a new tag, the pipeline is run: a basic TeXLive distro is installed along with all the required packages, and then the relevant commands are run to create the pdfs as well as the word count.
-The output files mentioned above are uploaded to the "assets" drop down menu for the release/tag with the default source code archives.
+The configuration file [.travis.yml](./.travis.yml) and TexLive install files from [texlive/](./texlive/) are based on <https://github.com/PHPirates/travis-ci-latex-pdf>, with some modifications by myself.
+On every push, the pipeline is run: a basic TeXLive distro is installed along with all the required packages, and then the relevant commands are run to create the pdfs as well as the word count.
+I can see whether the documents compile successfully by it passing or failing.
+When a new tag is created, the output files mentioned above are uploaded to the "assets" drop down menu for the release/tag to accompany the default source code archives.

 The draft pdf includes the following: